 Most recipes used canned butter beans.
 The canning process for beans tends to leave them mushy and removes much of their natural flavor, so I much prefer using either dried beans, that I reconstitute and cook, or fresh beans, or frozen beans, which are easier to find.

-Of course Oxtail stew has Oxtail (also known as beef / cow tail) in it.
+Of course Jamaican Oxtail has Oxtail (also known as beef / cow tail) in it.
 To get more meat into the dish, I use beef shank for about half of the meat.
 Beef shank meat is much like the tail meat, but it has more meat and less bone per pound.

-Jamaican Oxtail stew is a little spicy, that is, it has a little heat, from a hot pepper cooked in the dish.
+Jamaican Oxtail is a little spicy, that is, it has a little heat, from a hot pepper cooked in the dish.
 I usually use a jalapeño, and mince it without removing the seeds or white pithy ribs, but I sometimes use a Scotch Bonnet a.k.a. habanero, but if I use that, I open it up and remove the white pithy ribs, and rinse all the seeds out, which have most of the heat.
 I prefer the flavor of the jalapeño over the habanero.
-If you don't want your stew to be as spicy, try removing the seeds etc. from the jalapeño, or just omit the hot pepper all together.
+If you don't want your dish to be as spicy, try removing the seeds etc. from the jalapeño, or just omit the hot pepper all together.

 First put all your meat into a zipper close bag, add the soy sauce, and close the bag, squeezing all the air out of the bag.
 Getting the air out of the bag helps get the soy sauce in contact with the meat.
 Allow this to marinate in your refrigerator overnight.

 The next day, in a large pot, that can be covered, carefully brown all of your meat in the olive oil.
 Remove the meat from the soy sauce, and discard any left-over soy sauce.
 You want the meat to brown deeply, so you will probably need to brown just a portion of the meat at a time, over high heat.
 Brown the meat on all sides.